A Vanilla Rival Rises from the Pacific: Papua New Guinea Takes on Madagascar

 We wanted to find out why.

-Remote, exotic and beautiful, Papua New Guinea lies in the Tropics north of Australia, draped in the mountains and rainforests that vanilla loves.
+Remote, exotic and beautiful, Papua New Guinea lies in the Tropics north of Australia, draped in the mountains and rain forests that vanilla beans love.
 It occupies half of a very large island, divided from Indonesia down the 141st meridian.

 The country is enormous.
 Its vanilla region lies near the Sepik River, one of the world’s great untamed waterways that wends through mountains, wetlands and dozens of indigenous cultures.
 Much of the country was untouched by modern global influences until the mid 20th century, and parts remain so today.